 “Accommodation for the Elderly” describes different forms and types of housing.
 The most important include: Senior citizens’ home Home care or assisted living Community living Out-patient assisted living communities Nursing home These types of living accommodation differ in the extent...Read more Fact sheet no. 13 (118 KB)

 If you are afraid that you won–™t be able to get help after a fall or an accident in your home, installing an emergency call system can be a good solution.
 Which home emergency call systems are available?Read more Fact sheet no. 19 (213 KB)

 20 – Mobility Assistance

 For the elderly, the ill or handicapped, it is often difficult for them to leave their home.
 People who live alone may therefore feel isolated and lonely.
 Various options exist that can help people in these situations stay mobile, keep...Read more Fact sheet no. 20 (313 KB)

 22 – Identification for the Severely Handicapped

 The severely handicapped pass is available upon application.
 Only the Office for Public Support can issue the pass.
-The application form is available at the Office for Public Support, in public offices, counselling centres for the disabled, or in nursing...Read more Fact sheet no. 22 (157 KB)
+The degree of disability can be assessed by the medical service of the Office for Public Support.
+The application form is available...Read more Fact sheet no. 22 (159 KB)

 40 – Travel – respite and recovery